 By the end of Cabaret, The Emcee too is a mere shell of his former daring, taunting, roguishly sinister self.
 As Everyman, he is torn apart by the contradictory pieces of himself – including Nazi and, in the end, Jew.

-The Emcee, the imago of those most persecuted (and unwanted parts of ourselves), grovels faintly for air or release or even the minutest chance of escape.
-He crawls defeated, but snake-like, slowly off stage, a prisoner and a slave, eaten up by the forces of negativity and hate.
+The Emcee, mage of those most persecuted (and unwanted parts of ourselves), grovels faintly for air or release or even the minutest chance of escape.
+He crawls defeated, but snake-like, slowly off stage, prisoner, and slave, eaten by the forces of negativity and hate.

 We can’t give up the fight.